 - Additional perks as a package

 Although the terms “ticket” and “package” are often used interchangeably on event listings.
-In this article, we’ll use “ticket” to refer to the “ticket type/name” (e.g. Open Bar Tocket).
-And the term “package,” to refer to the perks that come with the selected ticket (e.g. 2 Hour Open Bar with w Champagne toast at 12 am).
+In this article, we’ll use “ticket” to refer to the “ticket type/name” (e.g. Open Bar Ticket).
+And the term “package,” refers to the perks that come with the selected ticket (e.g. 2 Hour Open Bar with w Champagne toast at midnight).

 Now that we have that out of the way, let’s talk about the different types of New Years of tickets.